Charles Sturt University

 If you’ve graduated as an Australian Year 12 student within the last two years, entry to our undergraduate courses is normally based on your ATAR (or equivalent).
 We’ll also consider Queensland OP equivalents of the NSW HSC and the International Baccalaureate Diploma.

 Our courses don’t have prerequisite subjects.
-Some courses will have assumed knowledge and you can brush up on these skills by taking a free Study Link subject.
+Some courses will have assumed knowledge and you can brush up on these skills by taking a Study Link subject.

 Selection rank adjustments